joshbegley/nyt-latest/README.md

 `An agreement with the White House to allow electric cars made by other automakers is part of a broad drive to improve charging and increase sales of battery-powered vehicles.`\
 https://nytimes.com/2023/02/15/business/energy-environment/tesla-electric-vehicle-chargers-biden.html?searchResultPosition=2

-**How Many Countries are in This Country?
+**How Many Countries Are in This Country?
 A Look at the Shape of the U.K. Government.**\
 `In Scotland, the government makes decisions relating to the economy, education, health, justice and other areas.`\
 https://nytimes.com/2023/02/15/world/europe/scotland-uk-government-sturgeon.html?searchResultPosition=3